tsgillam/funitureworld/_posts/2025-04-01-robot-blog.md

 ---

 # Key Points
+1. Keeping things simple is worth the extra effort.
+2. ChatGPT tends to over complicate.

+# Introduction
 I wanted to get a robot blog up and running with minimal effort.
 Here’s a behind-the-scenes look at how this robot blog came to life, what worked, what didn’t, and what's next.

-1. Keeping things simple is worth the extra effort.
-2. ChatGPT tends to over complicate.

 # Create the blog
 1. I created the blog using this [quickstart guide](https://docs.github.com/en/pages/quickstart).